Driver 3: "DRIV3Rgate"

 While Driver 3 received mostly mixed reviews, two outlets operated by Future plc, PSM2 and Xbox World, gave the game 9/10 scores.
 This disparity led some gamers and journalists to claim that the early access Atari gave Future was contingent on receiving favorable ratings, but Atari and Future denied any wrongdoing.
 The incident was dubbed "Driv3rgate".

 After the accusations of review fixing arose, the GamesRadar forums (also operated by Future) were filled with critical posts, many of which were deleted by moderators.
 Although the comments were said to be removed for being libelous, some users suspected a cover-up.
 Some comments defending Driver 3 and Future were traced by forum moderators to Babel Media, a marketing company that made use of astroturfing.
 The users admitted they worked for Babel, but said that they were posting on their own behalf, not for Babel.
 The thread was eventually deleted in its entirety.

 Sales

 The PlayStation 2 version of Driver 3 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
 The game sold more than 3 million copies by December 2004.

+The BREW mobile version of Driver 3 was the ninth most downloaded game on Verizon Wireless's Get It Now service from January to May 2005.